OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-24.md

 ## Ezekiel 24:24

 Ezekiel will serve as a sign to you; you will act just as he has acted.
-When this occurs, you will recognize that I am the Sovereign Lord.’
+When this occurs, you will Recognise that I am the Sovereign Lord.’

 ## Ezekiel 24:25